zwbetz-gh/zwbetz/content/blog/kind-words/index.md

 >
 > Not only for me, but also, I strongly believe that Zach is the first choice as a go to person, for everyone whoever is working on this project.
 >
-> -- Raghu, Automated Tester
+> -- Raghu, Automated Test Engineer

 ---